 Boxing provides the same versatility as weightlifting because of the different punches you can throw.

 All punches, when thrown correctly, use compound movements.
 These types of activities burn the most body fat.
-The various punches you can throw are jab, uppercut, hook, overhand, and bolo punch.
+You can throw various punches: jab, uppercut, hook, overhand, and bolo punch.
 You can put all bunches into one of two categories.
-Some punches use speed while others use power.
+Some punches use speed, while others use power.

-To throw a jab, get in a boxing stance, push off the ball of your feet, throw a straight punch extending your elbow, moving only your forearm and rotate your glove using the shoulder.
+To throw a jab, get in a boxing stance, push off the ball of your feet, throw a straight punch by extending your elbow, move only your forearm and rotate your glove using the shoulder.

-The jab is a speed punch, and you can throw it in bunches or use it in combination with other punches.
-You can work the bags with just a jab, but like dancing to make it fun, change it up with different punches.
+The jab is a speed punch; you can throw it in bunches or use it in combination with other punches.
+You can work the bags with a jab but change it with different punches and dancing to make it fun.
 Speed activities activate the same fast-twitch muscles as resistance training.

 The hook transfers power from the base to the hand.
 It is like swinging a baseball bat with the elbow positioned at a ninety-degree angle.